Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Opening the door causes the air around you to turn as cold as the coldest hell you can imagine.
 Every surface inside the crypt is covered with thick, brownish mold.
 ^2f6

-A patch of brown mold (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide") fills the crypt.
+A patch of [[5.
+Mechanics/Traps Hazards/Brown Mold.md\|brown mold]] (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide") fills the crypt.
 Characters within 5 feet of the crypt's open doorway are affected.

 If the brown mold is killed off, characters can dig through the moldy crust to find the bones of Baron Drüf lying atop a marble slab.

 ##### Treasure

-Hidden under the brown mold next to the baron's bones is a luck blade with one wish remaining.
+Hidden under the brown mold next to the baron's bones is a [[5.
+Mechanics/Items/Luck Blade.md\|luck blade]] with one wish remaining.
 If a creature uses the wish to try to escape from Barovia, the spell fails.
 If a creature uses the sword to wish for Strahd's destruction, the wish doesn't destroy Strahd but rather teleports him to within 5 feet of the sword.

 #### Crypt 30